ryanmcg86/budget-tracker/README.md

 Balance sign convention: positive = others owe you; negative = you owe others.

 **`GET /api/people`**
-Returns a deduplicated list of all person names that appear as payers or share recipients.
+Returns a deduplicated list of all person names that appear as payers or share recipients for the current user.

 #### Tags

 **`GET|POST /api/tags`**
-Lists all tags (GET) or attaches one or more tag names to a list of transaction IDs (POST), creating new tags as needed.
+Lists all tags for the current user (GET) or attaches one or more tag names to a list of transaction IDs (POST), creating new tags as needed.

 **`DELETE /api/tag/<id>`**
-Globally deletes a tag and removes it from all transactions and tag defaults.
+Globally deletes a tag (scoped to current user) and removes it from all transactions and tag defaults.

 **`DELETE /api/transaction/<id>/tag/<tag_id>`**
 Removes a single tag from a single transaction without affecting the tag globally.

 **`GET|POST /api/tag-defaults`**
-Gets or sets the default tags for a given category on the Detailed Breakdowns page.
+Gets or sets the default tags for a given category for the current user.

 #### Detailed Breakdowns

 **`GET /api/breakdown-report`**
 Returns chart data (monthly totals) and table data (individual transactions) for the selected category, tags, year/month, view mode, and time range.
+Scoped to current user.
 Table covers the full time range shown on the graph, not just the selected month.

 **`GET|POST /api/breakdown-views`**
-Lists all saved breakdown views (GET) or creates/updates one by name (POST).
+Lists all saved breakdown views for the current user (GET) or creates/updates one by name (POST).
 Each view stores a name, category, tag ID list, view mode, and time range.

 **`DELETE /api/breakdown-views/<id>`**
-Deletes a saved breakdown view.
+Deletes a saved breakdown view (scoped to current user).

 #### Plaid Integration